ilorez/MERN-Notes/TypeScript/README.md

 - Objects, etc.
 - Why We Use It ?
 - Is It Mandatory ?
-- What Happen If We Didnt Use It ?
+- What Happen If We Didn't Use It ?

 ```ts